top of page

 In Greek terms, Malta is like a “compact Saronic Gulf”—everything within short sailing range and line of sight, with no long crossings.

-Sail between medieval stone walls and enter one of the most beautiful harbors in the Mediterranean.
+Sailing between the medieval walls, entering one of the most beautiful ports in the Mediterranean.

 Northern Malta